St Andrews Safety Improvements Project

 Make it a quiet & safe neighbourhood street

-by seaotter, almost 3 years ago
+by seaotter, over 3 years ago

 I regularly bike along this stretch of St. Andrew's and sometimes walk here.
 It would be a nice street if there was less traffic and cars would go more slowly.
 Drivers often try to pass bikes before the traffic circles when it's not safe to pass.
 It is especially an issue going downhill as many drivers don't seem to understand cycling speeds and will cut me off at the traffic circles, which can be quite dangerous.